Bridging the Gap Between Stable Marriage and Stable Roommates: A Parameterized Algorithm for Optimal Stable Matchings: Median Semilattices and Local Optima

-\begin{proof} In this proof, we shall view the stable matchings $\lambda$ in $\mc{L}(I, \eta)$ in terms of their complete closed subsets $S_\lambda$ so we can apply the concepts and results we have discussed earlier.
-We will also orient the reduced rotation poset $\mc{R}'(I)$ at $S_\eta$ by partitioning its element set into $R^- \cup R^+$ where $R^- = S_\eta$.
-Thus, we can refer to the non-singular rotations of $I$ as {\it negative} or {\it positive} based on their membership in $R^-$ and $R^+$ respectively.
-For every complete closed subset $S$ of $\mc{R}'(I)$, $S^- = S \cap R^-$ and $S^+ = S \cap R^+ $.
+\begin{proof} Recall that $\mc{R}'(I)$, the reduced rotation poset of $I$, is a mirror poset.
+For ease of notation, let $\mc{R}'= \mc{R}'(I)$.
+Orient $\mc{R}'$ at $S_\eta$ by partitioning its element set into $R^- \cup R^+$ where $R^- = S_\eta$.
+We will now can refer to the non-singular rotations of $I$ as {\it negative} or {\it positive} based on their membership in $R^-$ and $R^+$ respectively.